“Do you have a format for a sub-recipient risk assessment to develop monitoring plans?”

 Grant Management Training with a Greater Purpose

-We are dedicated to helping grant professionals connect on a deeper level to their work and communities as they continue their life-changing work funded by Federal grants Grant Managers-Part I .
+We are dedicated to helping grant managers connect on a deeper level to their work and communities as they continue their life-changing work funded by Federal grants.

-Stay tuned for Part II of our series next week focusing on the new “naughty” list called FAPIIS.
-It’s a game changer for grant recipients!
+Stay tuned for Part II of our series focusing on the “naughty” list called FAPIIS.
+(Hint: It is a new tool in the “accountability” arsenal.)

 Ready to Improve Your Grant Management?